日本語 English

 Onsite Inspections Conducted by Occupational physicians Aimed at Reducing Occupational Health Risks at Overseas Subsidiaries and Affiliates

 In an effort to reduce occupational health risks at overseas affiliates, onsite inspections are undertaken on a systematic basis and steps taken to provide instructions regarding areas of occupational health improvement at the time head office occupational physicians make their rounds at overseas bases.
-Although overseas tours were suspended in fiscal 2020 and 2021 due to the COVID-19 pandemic, occupational physicians resumed overseas tours in the second half of fiscal 2022.
+In fiscal 2023, the program was implemented at four overseas business sites and training was provided to local personnel.